Description

 Journey

-It is possible to travel by train, as the circular route starts at Troisvierges station.
-Take advantage of the free public transport and travel climate-friendly by bus and train.
+Travel by train is possible, as the circular route starts at Troisvierges station.
+Use the free public transport and travel climate-friendly by bus and train.

 Nearest bus stop: "Troisvierges Gare"